-Grantees may use SSO-CE funding to fund multiple staff members' time, although grantees must designate one staff member to be the CE Lead and act as the main point of contact for the Regional Committee.
+Grantees may use SSO-CE funding to fund multiple staff members' time, although grantees must designate one staff member to be the CE Lead and act as the main point of contact for the Regional Committee and NCCEH staff.
 Other staff members may assist with the activities funded under the SSO-CE grant, such as data entry or outreach.
 Grantees may not re-grant SSO-CE funding to other agencies.

 One of the goals of the SSO-CE grant is to develop systems to track high-quality CE data so the whole CoC can evaluate and learn from grantee regions.
-Grantees will work closely with NCCEH staff to develop sophisticated data-tracking and evaluation systems.
+Grantees will work closely with NCCEH staff to develop sophisticated data-tracking and evaluation systems mainly using HMIS.
 Grantees and NCCEH staff will work together to use CE data to evaluate and improve the CoC's CE System.

 Grantees should also use the SSO-CE funding to help leverage additional funding for CE in their Regional Committees.
-NCCEH anticipates renewing its SSO-CE grant, but SSO-CE funding may not always be available and is not currently available for every Regional Committee, so Regional Committees should develop a plan to secure local sources of funding to supplement and potentially replace SSO-CE funding.
+NCCEH anticipates renewing its SSO-CE grant, but SSO-CE funding may not always be available and is not enough to fund all CE activities in every region, so Regional Committees should develop a plan to secure local sources of funding to supplement and potentially replace SSO-CE funding.